munificent/craftinginterpreters/book/superclasses.md

 it looks up the superclass by name and pushes it onto the stack.

-After that, we call `namedVariable()` to load the subclass doing the inheriting onto to the stack, followed by an `OP_INHERIT` instruction.
+After that, we call `namedVariable()` to load the subclass doing the inheriting onto the stack, followed by an `OP_INHERIT` instruction.
 That instruction wires up the superclass to the new subclass.
 In the last chapter, we defined an `OP_METHOD` instruction to mutate an existing class object by adding a method to its method table.
 This is similar -- the `OP_INHERIT` instruction takes an